 No big deal, right?
 Think again.
 If the house is your homestead, you need your spouse’s permission to sign the house over to someone else.

 Assuming you and your spouse are on the same page with this transaction, having your spouse sign the appropriate portion of the deed.

 Luckily, Florida now has a statute dealing with this very issue.

 Florida Statute § 732.7025 provides the language for a “waiver of homestead rights:

 (1) A spouse waives his or her rights as a surviving spouse with respect to the devise restrictions under s.
 4(c), Art.
 X of the State Constitution if the following or substantially similar language is included in a deed:

 “By executing or joining this deed, I intend to waive homestead rights that would otherwise prevent my spouse from devising the homestead property described in this deed to someone other than me.”

 (2) The waiver language in subsection (1) may not be considered a waiver of the protection against the owner’s creditor claims during the owner’s lifetime and after death.
 Such language may not be considered a waiver of the restrictions against alienation by mortgage, sale, gift, or deed without the joinder of the owner’s spouse.

-Let us help you make since of this issue.
-Call today to see how we can help.
+Let us help you make sense of this issue and determine if you need a Lady Bird Deed.
+Contact us today to see how we can help.